 - If a member of the welfare team sees a student concerning a personal problem, the member of staff will try where possible to get the student's permission to talk to the tutor.
 If this is not forthcoming then the student's confidentiality will be respected.
 This is as per the UN Convention on the Rights of the Child (1989) and the Human Rights Act 1998.
-Also information will not be passed on to parents unless the student wishes it to happen. - Confidentiality between tutors and students can be maintained except in the following situations:- - If a student's problem goes beyond the realms of pastoral care, the help of another member of staff would be more appropriate e.g. counselling, financial help, health related problems. - o If there are child protection concerns or a disclosure is made then the tutor must tell the student that they will be telling the child protection co-ordinator.
+Also information will not be passed on to parents unless the student wishes it to happen. - Confidentiality between tutors and students can be maintained except in the following situations:- - If a student's problem goes beyond the realms of pastoral care, the help of another member of staff would be more appropriate e.g. counselling, financial help, health related problems. - o If there are child protection concerns or a disclosure is made then the tutor must tell the student that they will be telling the child protection coordinator.
 The tutor must then contact the alternate safeguarding lead immediately, or in their absence the alternate safeguarding lead.
-If a student appears to be suicidal, this cannot be kept confidential and will need to be referred to Student Welfare. - o If a student tells a tutor about a personal problem this cannot be shared with other members of staff unless the student's permission is given.
+If a student appears to be suicidal, this cannot be kept confidential and will need to be referred to Student Welfare. - If a student tells a tutor about a personal problem this cannot be shared with other members of staff unless the student's permission is given.
 This is highlighted as sensitive data in the Data Protection Act.

-(For disability issues see separate policy and procedures under 01.23.01 Confidentiality Policy and Procedure: Disability" Procedures Manual Section 1 01.23.01 Confidentiality Policy & Procedure Disability - Equally, even if a student has not said the information they have just given a member of staff is confidential, their permission must be given in order for this to be shared.
+Equally, even if a student has not said the information they have just given a member of staff is confidential, their permission must be given in order for this to be shared.
 This is highlighted as sensitive data in the Data Protection Act.